 The Seminar theme was A Celebration of Anniversaries, as speakers concentrated on Martin Luther, Canada and the Danish Canadian Museum.
 Other anniversaries were also mentioned, such as Vimy Ridge, the sale of the Danish West Indies and the 60th anniversary of the biggest contingent of Danish immigrants coming to Canada in 1957.

-dish puzzling!
-Moreover, Rolf Christensen spoke about Brexit, Britain’s decision to leave the European
+choice of national dish puzzling!
+Moreover, Rolf Christensen spoke about Brexit, Britain’s decision to leave the European Union,

 Rolf Buschardt Christensen